2008 New Orleans Saints season: Week 15: at Chicago Bears

 With a divisional home win to the Falcons behind them, the Saints flew to Soldier Field for a Week 15 Thursday night battle with the Chicago Bears.
 New Orleans immediately trailed as Bears safety Danieal Manning returned the game's opening kickoff 83 yards for a touchdown.
 The Saints answered with quarterback Drew Brees' 2-yard touchdown pass to running back Pierre Thomas, but Chicago struck right back as running back Matt Forte got a 1-yard touchdown run, along with quarterback Kyle Orton getting a 6-yard touchdown run.

 The Saints rallied in the third quarter, as Thomas got a 42-yard touchdown run.
 In the fourth quarter, New Orleans took the lead as kicker Garrett Hartley got a 30-yard field goal, along with Brees completing an 11-yard touchdown pass to wide receiver Marques Colston.
 However, the Bears tied the game as kicker Robbie Gould made a 28-yard field goal.
 In overtime, Chicago sealed New Orleans' fate as Gould nailed the game-winning 35-yard field goal.

-With the loss, the Saints fell to 7–7 and were ousted from playoff contention after Atlanta's 13–10 overtime win over Tampa Bay on December 14.
+With the loss, the Saints fell to 7–7 and were eliminated from playoff contention for the second year in a row after Atlanta's 13–10 overtime win over Tampa Bay on December 14.

+This marked New Orleans' last loss to the Bears until 2025.